Vineet829/tenant-sphere/README.md

 # Tenant Sphere

-Welcome to the **Tenant Sphere**!
-This application is designed to improve communication and management between tenants and property management.
-It offers various features for tenants to manage their apartments, report issues, and interact with other tenants and technicians.

-## Challenges Faced

 In my current apartment complex, I’ve encountered several frustrating issues with maintenance and services.
 Here are some of the main problems: